logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 * A common linux distribution

 <!-- info-box-start:info -->
-The commands brought here are for Red Hat/Fedora based distributions.
-Depending on what distribution you’re using, you may need to slightly modify the commands.
+The commands presented here are for Red Hat/Fedora-based distributions.
+Depending on which distribution you’re using, you may need to modify the commands slightly.
 {:.info-box.note}
 <!-- info-box-end -->